Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 • More than one user trying to access the data file.

-• QuickBooks File extension would incorrect.
+• QuickBooks File extension would be incorrect.

 • Some of the files are not available in your installed QuickBooks.